Real-space Hybrid Topological Singularities in Structured Elastic Waves

-Wave singularities—spatial loci where wave properties are ill-defined—are central to understanding the topology of wave fields.
-Recent years have witnessed a growing interest in exploring real-space wave singularities in both quantum and classical systems \cite{1uchida2010generation,2shen2019optical,3ni2021multidimensional,4li2024chip}, which bridge topological physics and structured wave fields.
-Scalar waves (e.g., acoustic waves) can host phase singularities with ill-defined phase values \cite{5nye1974dislocations}, while vector waves (e.g., electromagnetic waves) can hold polarization singularities with indeterminate polarization properties \cite{6nye1983lines,7hajnal1987singularities}.
-These real-space singularities can be characterized by topological indices \cite{6nye1983lines,8berry2004index,9bliokh2019geometric} and underpin exotic structures of wave fields, such as vortex knots \cite{10dennis2010isolated,11PhysRevLett.111.150404}, Möbius strips \cite{12freund2005cones,13freund2010optical,14bauer2015observation}, and skyrmions \cite{15tsesses2018optical,16du2019deep,17ge2021observation,18mata2025skyrmionic}.
-Their unique properties have enabled diverse applications, including high-capacity communication \cite{19wang2012terabit,20shi2017high}, optical and acoustic manipulation \cite{21garces2003observation,22volke2008transfer}, and superresolution imaging \cite{23hell1994breaking,24balzarotti2017nanometer}.
-The interactions between singularity-bearing waves and matter can give rise to intriguing spin-orbit interactions \cite{25marrucci2006optical,26wang2021spin,27xiao2024acoustic} and enable robust wave control via the geometric topology (genus) of structures \cite{28peng2022topological,29fu2024near}.
+Wave singularities—spatial loci where wave properties are undefined—lie at the heart of wave field topology.
+In recent years, real-space wave singularities have attracted growing interest in both quantum and classical systems \cite{1uchida2010generation,2shen2019optical,3ni2021multidimensional,4li2024chip}, bridging topological physics and structured wave fields.
+Scalar waves (e.g., acoustic waves) can host phase singularities with undefined phase \cite{5nye1974dislocations}, while vector waves (e.g., electromagnetic waves) can support polarization singularities (e.g., C points and V points) with indeterminate polarization \cite{6nye1983lines,7hajnal1987singularities} and spin defects with ill-defined spin \cite{8wang2022topological, 9fang2025topological}.
+These real-space singularities are characterized by topological indices \cite{6nye1983lines,8berry2004index,9bliokh2019geometric} and give rise to exotic wave-field structures, including vortex knots \cite{10dennis2010isolated,11PhysRevLett.111.150404}, Möbius strips \cite{12freund2005cones,13freund2010optical,14bauer2015observation}, and skyrmions \cite{15tsesses2018optical,16du2019deep,17ge2021observation,18mata2025skyrmionic}.
+Their distinctive properties have enabled applications ranging from high-capacity communications \cite{19wang2012terabit,20shi2017high}, and optical/acoustic tweezers \cite{21garces2003observation,22volke2008transfer} to super-resolution imaging \cite{23hell1994breaking,24balzarotti2017nanometer}.
+Interactions between singularity-bearing waves and matter further generate intriguing spin-orbit interactions \cite{25marrucci2006optical,26wang2021spin,27xiao2026acoustic} and enable novel wave manipulation through the geometric topology of structures \cite{28peng2022topological,29fu2024near}.